-Special fares for kids aged 4 to 11 years old are available in Standard class.
+Take the whole family to Europe in comfort with our special fares for kids aged 4 to 11 years old in Standard Class.

-If there's space, you can also choose to sit around a table so you can spread out the colouring books or get stuck into a game on the way.
+If there's space, you can choose to sit around a table and spread out the colouring books or get stuck into a game on the way.

-Child-friendly options are available at Café Métropole, our onboard bar buffet.
-We don't sell baby food but we're happy to help by warming it up at Café Métropole.
+Child-friendly options are available at Eurostar Café, our onboard bar buffet.
+We don't sell baby food, but we're happy to help by warming yours up.

-If you're travelling in Standard Premier with your child(ren), you can request a child meal for them.
-Visit Manage your booking at least 24 hours before travel if you'd like to request a child meal.
+If you're travelling in Standard Premier with your child(ren), you can request a child’s meal for them.
+Visit Manage your booking at least 24 hours before travel to let us know.

 Kids travelling on a child ticket can take: